Misterblue/misterblue.github.io/programming/herbal/index.md

 construction alerts), servers for the buildings within the view, and more.
-The "viewer" -- in this case the program displaying the information on the wind shield -- would then query the multitude of space servers and receive infromation on displayable information.
+The "viewer" -- in this case the program displaying the information on the wind shield -- would then query the multitude of space servers and receive information on displayable information.
 All this would appear on the wind shield.

 You can easily see how this would also work for augmented reality glasses